chrscchrn/Oscara_Social_Network/README.md

 # Oscara: The Social Network

-## Project Description
-This is my final project for the Rice University Coding Bootcamp.

-Oscara is a social media website where the user can create a profile, post, and like other posts.
+Oscara is my final project for the Rice University Coding Bootcamp.
+Oscara is a social media website where the user can create a profile with a profile picture, handle, and and other optional info.
+The can also post status update and like each others posts.
+Its a great way to explore and connect with anyone online!

 ## Usage